Angus Australia Logo

 Portrait by David Steel of the renowned Ballindalloch herd of Aberdeen-Angus cattle (1884)

-They were regarded by early writers and then by the Angus Society of Australia as the first cattle to come to Australia of a type similar to those that formed the Angus breed in the following 60 years.
-The genes of these early cattle that arrived at the Hobart Town docks remain in the Edgell’s family Dennistoun Angus herd today, and it remains the oldest property to continuously run Angus cattle in Australia.
+They were regarded by early writers, and later by the Angus Society of Australia, as the first cattle to come to Australia of a type similar to those that formed the Angus breed in the following 60 years.
+The genes of these early cattle remain in the Edgell family’s Dennistoun Angus herd today, making Dennistoun the oldest property to continuously run Angus cattle in Australia.

-View over the Dennistoun farm buildings, in Tasmania.
+View over the Dennistoun farm buildings, Tasmania.

-One of the greatest catalysts for the development of the Angus breed in Australia was the formation of a society in 1919.
-This happened only because of the determination of a small group of Queenslanders.
 When the first herd book was published in 1922, it listed 14 members from every state except South Australia.
-It included 65 bulls, 313 cows, and a number of cattle in the appendices, plus provided a short history of Angus studs in Australia and listed the royal show winners for the previous year.
+It included 65 bulls, 313 cows and a number of cattle in the appendices.
+It also provided a short history of Angus studs in Australia and listed royal show winners from the previous year.

-The full history of Angus in Australia can be read about in Nigel Austin’s book, ‘The story of Angus in Australia’.
+The full history of Angus in Australia can be read in Nigel Austin’s book, The Story of Angus in Australia.

 RELATED PAGES